-The Data Base on which the EUROMOD model is based is provided by STATEC.
-Contrary to the User Data Base provided by Eurostat, the "national" Data Base provided by STATEC is more detailed, especially concerning the income components.
+The Data Base on which the EUROMOD database is based is provided by LISER and STATEC.
+Contrary to the User Data Base provided by Eurostat the Data Base provided by LISER and STATEC is more detailed, especially concerning the income components.